heroku-examples/heroku-tdx25-minihack-instructions/README.md

 }
 ```

-## JSON Resposne from Heroku Action
+## JSON Response from Heroku Action

 ```
 {